amarokops/amarokops/README.md

 - reviewing attendance, drop-off and event flow,
 - documenting issues and improving future events based on post-event analysis.

-I also serve as an official Pokémon Professor and tournament staff member, with experience supporting regional and international competitive events.
+I also serve as an official competitive judge and staff member, with experience supporting regional and international off-line events.

 ---